-- 1.15 Due to the success of the cabins, both for Forest Holidays and the local economy, Forest Holidays wish to expand the provision of cabins on site.
-In order to accommodate further cabins, these would replace existing touring and camping pitches within the site. - 1.16 The Cae Du and Cae Canol site requires significant investment to bring the site up to modern day standards and provide the same high-quality offering to its visitors that the Roberts Group provide on all of their other existing sites.
-In order to make that investment viable, Roberts Group wish to explore increasing the number of touring and camping pitches at the site.
-In this regard, both Roberts Group and Forest Holidays have been working together to rationalise but preserve the two distinctively different overnight offerings available at Beddgelert, so that each business can concentrate on their core activities. - 1.17 The submitted Visitor Recreation Masterplan provides a schematic overview of the proposal including opportunities to improve pedestrian and cycling access into the village as well as providing significant benefits in terms of landscaping and biodiversity enhancement to green infrastructure networks. - 1.18 It has been clear that the lack of provision of touring and camping pitches at Cae Du and Cae Canol over three consecutive seasons due to lack of trading by the previous owner has had a detrimental impact on the vibrancy and support for businesses in the village of Beddgelert. - 1.19 Whilst we consider that expanding the provision of cabins at Forest Holidays would continue to support the local economy leading to spin-off spending within businesses in Beddgelert, the spin-off spending from visitors staying in touring caravans and camping pitches differs from those staying in cabins.
-Therefore, in order to retain the economic benefits from touring and camping pitches for the benefit of the village and its businesses, it is proposed to increase the touring and camping pitches Cae Du and Cae Canol.
-This would retain the economic spin-off spending benefits from visitors of the touring and camping pitches within the village, whilst replacing the touring and camping pitches with additional cabins at Forest Holidays. - 1.20 Further details can be found in the Design, Access and Planning Statement submitted in support of this application.
+- 1.10 Due to the success of the cabins, both for Forest Holidays and the local economy, Forest Holidays wish to expand the provision of cabins on site.
+In order to accommodate further cabins, these would replace existing touring and camping pitches within the site. - 1.11 The Cae Du and Cae Canol site requires significant investment to bring the site up to modern day standards and provide the same high-quality offering to its visitors that the Roberts Group provide on all of their other existing sites.
+In order to make that investment viable, Roberts Group wish to increase the number of touring and camping pitches at the site.
+In this regard, both Roberts Group and Forest Holidays have been working together to rationalise but preserve the two distinctively different overnight offerings available at Beddgelert, so that each business can concentrate on their core activities.

+- 1.12 The submitted Visitor Recreation Masterplan provides a schematic overview of the proposal including opportunities to improve pedestrian and cycling access into the village as well as providing significant benefits in terms of landscaping and biodiversity enhancement to green infrastructure networks. - 1.13 The proposed development as part of this planning application relates to proposals to enhance tourist accommodation and facilities at Cae Du Campsite to deliver overall improvements to the site by way of expanding the campsite at Cae Du into Cae Canol, relinquishing the lawful use at Cae Canol, which would enable the delivery of overall environmental, biodiversity and landscape improvements, as well as improving the facilities at the site by way of providing two new toilet blocks to serve the site. - 1.14 Further details are provided in the Design, Access and Planning Statement.